La-Sian/100-Days-Of-Code-/README.md

 DAY 79&80
 Project Progress:we managed to make all the reuasable components and even make a start on making the all the pages for the app in terms of css and are looking to add functionality later in the week.

+DAY 81&82
+Project progress: over these last two days, we have been working in 3 teams of twos, where we all had pages to make from our wireframe.
+We did struggle with one of the pages using tailwind tring to make emojis within a div stay within another div when changing screen sizes.
+After many attempts we were able to sort it

+Day 83
+Project progress: Today we presented our sprint demo of what we have achieved this week.
+This included making each page layout with tailwind and we have managed to link all the pages togther.